yarden-r/assignments/guardicore_crawler_v2/README.md

       depth = depth of current page, defaults to 0

 4. After making PageCrawler, use crawl() method and then use wrap_up() method

+Notes:
+1. In hindsight a threadpool would have been fit to use to manage threads
+2. Please refere to png file for UML diagram of project